mattermost/docs/source/install/install-kubernetes-cluster.rst

     "10,000", "8", "16 GB", "4"
     "25,000", "14", "16 GB", "4"

-Note:
+**Note:**

-- These resources take into account all components required for Mattermost, including proxy, database and file storage
+- These resources take into account all components required for Mattermost, including proxy, database and file storage.
-- Resource requirements may vary depending on user usage and bot activity
+- Resource requirements may vary depending on user usage and bot activity.
-- For larger installations, it may be beneficial to use nodes for the databases that have more memory and/or are optimized for memory
+- For larger installations, it may be beneficial to use nodes for the databases that have more memory and/or are optimized for memory.
-- For installations of more than 25,000 users please `contact us <https://mattermost.com/contact-us/>`__ for sizing guidelines
+- For installations of more than 25,000 users please `contact us <https://mattermost.com/contact-us/>`__ for sizing guidelines.

-Make sure your Kubernetes cluster has enough nodes to run Mattermost at your desired scale.